Dog Care 101

 The worst unfortunate outcome of sibling syndrome in puppies is the fact that both dogs’ communication skills and cognitive abilities remain underdeveloped.
 As a result, they don’t learn how to communicate with others (people or dogs).
 Nor, do they understand anything outside of what they’ve learned within their litter.
 They rely 100% on each other to get through life.

-So… if you’re getting two dogs, the best thing you can do is bring them home when they’re at least 6 months apart in age.
-Or, wait to get a second dog until your first dog has turned 6 months of age or older!
+• Wait to get a second dog until your first dog has turned 6 months of age or older.

 How To Prevent Littermate Syndrome (Do These Things BEFORE Your Puppies Turn 6 Months Old!)

 If you already have two young puppies, you can reduce the effects of Littermate Syndrome by teaching your dogs to do things separately — completely independent of one another.
-(It’s best to start this immediately, on day two or three after they arrive in your home, in order to prevent the earliest signs of Littermate Syndrome.)
+(It’s best to start this immediately, on day 2 or 3 after they arrive in your home, in order to prevent the earliest signs of Littermate Syndrome.)

 These are the things you should do separately when you have two puppies close in age (for the first 6 months):

 • Feed your dogs separately using separate food bowls.
-You don’t want to be the reason they have food aggression issues!
-(I have one large automatic dog watering station that separates my two sibling pups’ food bowls.
+You don’t want to be the primary reason they develop food aggression issues!
+(I have this automatic dog watering station that separates my two sibling pups’ food bowls.
 This setup has worked perfectly for us.)

 • Train your dogs their basic puppy commands separately.
-Training them both at the same time takes much longer and is less effective — because you need to have each dog’s undivided attention and be able to give rewards and hugs to only one dog at a time.
+Training them both at the same time takes much longer and is less effective — because you need to have each dog’s undivided attention AND be able to give rewards and hugs to only one dog at a time.
+(Here are the dog training commands for puppies.)

 • Brush (or groom) only one dog at a time.
 And… make it clear that the other dog is not invited at this time.
 (This is how I taught my sibling puppies to love their grooming sessions.
-Since they both enjoy the one-on-one time they get with me… whether we’re clipping nails, brushing teeth, trimming fur, cleaning ears, getting a bath, or brushing their hair, they sit patiently while I’m doing it.
+Since they both enjoy the one-on-one time they get with me, whether we’re clipping nails, brushing teeth, trimming fur, cleaning ears, getting a bath, or brushing their hair… they always sit patiently while I’m doing it.
 No matter how long it takes!)

 • Crate train your two puppies separately.
 Start by using two separate crates placed near one another at first.
 Then, gradually increase the distance between the crates — until eventually they can no longer see either other from their own crates.